adamb2003/nba/README.md

 ### HiGHS

-This solver uses HiGHS, make sure you have it downloaded and included in Path.
+This solver uses HiGHS, make sure you have it downloaded and included in your environment path.

 ### Running the Code

-After you've done this navigate to the code folder and run run*solve.py and it \_should* all work.
+After you've done this, navigate to the code folder and run _run_solve.py_ and it should work.

 EV and Solve will be found in the output folder following successful run.